 - Micro sprayers are very effective, but irrigation requires longer spraying times than drippers.
 The benefit of micros is that your grasses develop between the tree rows and the roots are always getting water, no matter how far they have traveled.

-- We have used aerial micro sprayers but these are not as effective in windy conditions, so we prefer to use micro sprayers in between each tree.
+- We have used aerial micro sprayers but these are not as effective in windy conditions, so we prefer to use micro sprayers between each tree.

 - Oscillating sprayers use more water than the other methods mentioned, but the ground is quickly well soaked.